 A job in a small firm may not be as stable as a job in a big firm, but its more varied.
 Solo and small firm attorneys often receive exposure to many different areas of law, even if the firm has a narrow specialization.
 You can also get stuck into practice management, from IT to marketing to staff management.
 Some people love the challenge of running a business, and a small law firm provides that opportunity.

 5. Shorter track to partnership

-For ambitious young attorneys, being hands on and self-sufficient in a small firm means a faster rise to to the top, with less competition and politics in the way.
+For ambitious young attorneys, being hands-on and self-sufficient in a small firm means a faster rise to the top, with less competition and politics in the way.

 These are just some of the benefits of “working small”.
 If you’ve taken the plunge and started your own firm, or are part of a small team of legal practitioners serving your community – congratulations.
 You’ve got plenty to look forward to, and you might just be doing better than you think!

 (Want to make your small firm more awesome?
 Check out Smokeball’s case management software.)